 With the climate crisis climbing to the top of the global agenda, more people are beginning to take notice of the connection between our consumption choices and the carbon footprint it leaves behind.
 While some questions about the footprint of food can appear to be relatively straightforward, the reality may not always be as simple as it seems.
-Here, in our Green Queen Food Footprint Series, we tackle some of the complexities surrounding food and examine which choices are really the most planet-friendly.
-This week, we compare seafood vs. meat, and take a look at the carbon footprint of different types of seafood and meats as well.

 The carbon footprint associated with animal agriculture has driven many consumers to forgo or reduce meat products and instead opt for fish and other seafood as their alternative protein source.
 While often guided by the belief that eating fish and seafood comes at a reduced environmental impact, this only holds true in some cases, and importantly depends on which type of seafood or meat product you are weighing up against.